 - Identify the critical process parameters and material attributes.

-- And finally, the control strategy used for commercial production must be approved by healthcare authorities and reflected in the master batch records and standard operating procedures.
+- And finally, the control strategy used for commercial production must be approved by healthcare authorities and reflected in master batch records and standard operating procedures.

-When is a patient-centric control strategy defined?
+When should you define a patient-centric control strategy?

 As soon as the process is scaled-up and transferred to a commercial site, you should expand it into an operational-oriented production control strategy using a cross-functional team, including subject matter experts in development, production, technical support, quality assurance, engineering and automation and IT.

-2. Combine control strategy with GMP
+2. Combine control strategy with GMP when designing your pharma facility

-A control strategy evolves throughout the product lifecycle.
+A control strategy also evolves throughout the product lifecycle.
 It is product-specific during submission, but after scale-up and technology transfer and just before process performance qualification or process validation, it embraces facility, equipment, utility, process automation controls and other GMP controls.

 3. Focus on production in control strategy